 Zhubin Parang, the head writer for The Daily Show with Trevor Noah, noted that it's not just about writing, but the writers themselves.
 "You want to make sure that whenever you're writing these kinds of stories, that the women's perspective is also taken into account, which is why we also make sure the women on our staff — not just the writers, but the production staff, the crew, are all able to pitch in their own ideas about what's happening and what we can say about it," he explained.
 When The Daily Show gave its take on Weinstein in October, Noah handed the mic to Michelle Wolf, one of the show's correspondents.

 Laura Grey, a correspondent on The Opposition with Jordan Klepper, and, you know, a woman, told us that writing about sexual harassment is just about persistence.

 "Keep pitching ideas about the #MeToo movement, because it's such a murky area, and it's a touchy subject — literally, and figuratively, like, 'Don't touch me anymore!'
 I think it's just about finding the right angle that has a conscience.
 One that believes women," she said.
 The Opposition addressed the Ansari allegations — next to Full Frontal, it is one of two that did — in a segment with Guardian writer Jessica Valenti.

-"The most important thing to satirize is the backlash.
+"The most important thing to satirise is the backlash.
 Because we've been so quick to jump on backlash of this wonderful, eye-opening, revolutionary movement.
-As much as you can satirize how afraid people are instead of recognizing its power first, the better," Grey explained.
+As much as you can satirise how afraid people are instead of recognising its power first, the better," Grey explained.

-Jenny Hagel and Ben Warheit, writers for Late Night with Seth Meyers, emphasized empathy.
+Jenny Hagel and Ben Warheit, writers for Late Night with Seth Meyers, emphasised empathy.